EANS-General Meeting: Atrium European Real Estate Limited / Invitation to the General Meeting according to art. 107 para. 3 Companies Act

 Atrium European Real Estate Limited

-A circular providing further details of the proposed resolutions and the AGM and supporting documentation has been published and is available on the Company's website (www.aere.com).
+A circular providing further details of the proposed resolutions for the AGM and supporting documentation will be published on the Company's website (www.aere.com) on no later than on 8 April 2020.

+Any forms of proxy returned by Shareholders referring to the annual general meeting on 16 April 2020 will be void.
+It is therefore essential that if you wish to vote or attend at the AGM that you carry out the relevant actions outlined in the paragraph entitled 'Action to be Taken' on pages 9 and 10 of the circular.

+As detailed in the circular, due to the present travel restrictions and precautions to protect public health and acknowledging official advice from the States of Jersey, there will be no provision for Shareholders other than Aztec Financial Services (Jersey) Limited (by a duly appointed representative) to physically attend the Annual General Meeting.
+Participation for Shareholders (other than Aztec Financial Services (Jersey) Limited) or their proxy will be by teleconference only.

 For further information: